metsehaf/Newsdata/README.md

 2. create view Q2 as
 select authors.name, count(log.path) AS views FROM authors LEFT JOIN articles ON authors.id = articles.author LEFT JOIN log ON log.path LIKE CONCAT('%', articles.slug) GROUP BY authors.name ORDER BY views DESC"
 # Installation
 The database code to connect to @newsdata.sql is found in @newsdata.py.
-After forking and cloing the file, open your git command line and connect to the database news using ```psql -d news``` .
+After forking and cloning the file, open your git command line and connect to the database news using ```psql -d news``` .
 After that run @ newsdata.py using the following code ```python newdata.py```
 # Author
 Girum Hagos
 # More information